evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-hashids.md

 misuse of vulnerable endpoints a lot easier when a sequential key is used (e.g.
 `/customers/1/`).
 HashIds aim to solve both issues.

-To enable HashIds, add the following to your `REST_FRAMEWORK` setting:
+To enable HashIds, add the following to your `REST_FRAMEWORK` settings:

 ```py
 # settings.py